Anjali Singh

 • Section 15 states that all wages to be paid in current coin or currency notes or by cheque or by crediting the wages in the bank account of the employee or by the electronic mode.

-• Section 17 states that in case of separation, including resignation, the settlement is to be made within the next 2 working days
+• Section 17 states that in case of separation, including resignation and termination, the settlement is to be made within the next 2 working days.

 • Section 17 also states that employer shall pay wages as: